How to Set Up GPU Passthrough on Proxmox

 #GRUB_CMDLINE_LINUX_DEFAULT="quiet"

-3. Add a new line and add one of the two lines below, depending on if you’re using an AMD processor or an Intel Processor.
+3. Add a new line and add one of the two lines below, depending on whether you’re using an AMD processor or an Intel Processor.

 AMD: